pAP3R/localh0st/content/post/asus-VPN/index.md

 ---
 title: "Info Leak / DoS Conditions in Asus Advanced OpenVPN"
-date: 2024-02-24T16:03:30Z
+date: 2024-02-20T16:03:30Z
 draft: true
 tags: ["notes research cve"]
 ---

 ## Asus, back at it again with the format strings - CVE-2023-41349

 Last year I came across some weird format string issues in Asus's "Advanced OpenVPN Configuration" functionality.
-I sent the bugs to Asus for a fix 2023/05/15, around the same time I submitted a few other [exploitable DoS conditions](../asus-DoS/index.md).
+I sent the bugs to Asus for a fix 2023/05/15, around the same time I submitted a few other [exploitable DoS conditions](../asus-dos/).
 I never heard back about the CVE assignment and remembered today, nearing a year later.

-Anyway, here are the details-- these ones are pretty funny because they not only DoS'd the VPN service, they straight up power cycled the device and borked the VPN service LOL.
-Fixing it after the DoS required clearing the values from nvram, otherwise the VPN service was permanently down and unable to start, ha!
+Anyway, here are the details-- these ones are pretty funny because they not only DoS'd the VPN service, they straight up power cycled the device LOL.
+Fixing it after the DoS required clearing the values from nvram, otherwise the VPN service was *permanently down* and unable to start, ha!

 ### Information Leakage / DoS via Dangerous Format String Usage

 This might've actually been exploitable, but due to the power cycle of the device it was brutally difficult to track down, so I got lazy.
 Here are the details of the disclosures.
-It appeared possible to write memory to arbitrary locations withe the `%n` parameter, but the effort required for an authenticated exploit that resulted in a full reboot everytime it failed was too much for me to care.
+It appeared possible to write memory to arbitrary locations with the `%n` parameter, but the effort required for an authenticated exploit that *resulted in a full reboot everytime it failed* was too much for me to care.

 #### Description:
 Dangerous format string usage was identified within POST requests made to `/start_apply.htm` for configuration of the OpenVPN server.
 It is possible to include format specifiers within the `vpn_server_custom`, `vpn_server_cipher`, and `vpn_server_digest` POST parameters, which will be parsed and written to the `/etc/openvpn/server1/config.ovpn` and `client.ovpn` files.